 Depending on the materials used, some home roofs will deteriorate after several years of taking on different weather patterns.
-Reputable companies like Erie Metal Roofs should be consulted before choosing a roofing business to repair or replace your roof.
+Reputable companies like Erie Metal Roofs, or a local professional roofer should be consulted before choosing a roofing business to repair or replace your roof.

 Here are 5 signs your roof is in need of replacement:

 If your home is older, chances are the roof was built with shingles and after a period of time, they begin to break down.
 If you notice the shingles on your roof are missing, curling on the edges, either up or down, have a bare spot where the rough granulated coating is missing, or there is moss or another fungus growing on them, they need to be replaced.

 Today, there are several different types of roofing materials to choose from, including metal, for a replacement roof.
 The materials needed to replace a roof are largely dependent on the area of the country your home is located in.
 The same materials used for a roof in the Midwest are not going to work for a house in Alaska or Florida.